-REGULATORY VIOLATIONS 2009 - In July and September, we exceeded the allowable 5% of our samples showing a presence of Total Coliform Bacteria.
-In July, we had 9 of 89 and in September 11 of 104 showed a presence.
+REGULATORY VIOLATIONS 2010 - In December, we exceeded the allowable 5% of our samples showing a presence of Total Coliform Bacteria (TCB).
+In December we had 10 of 65 samples that showed a presence of TCB.
 That is a violation of the state drinking water regulations (310 CMR 22.05 (8)(a): Monthly Maximum Contaminant Level Violation).
-MassDEP issued a Notice of Noncompliance (NON-CE-09-5D094) for July and (NON-CE-09-5D116) for September and Return to Compliance (RTC-CE-09-5D094) for July and (RTC-CE-09-5D116) for September as we returned to below 5% in August and October.
-We publicized the violations as directed by MassDEP.
+MassDEP issued a Notice of Noncompliance (NON-CE-11-5D007) and Return to Compliance (RTC-CE-11-5D007) as we returned to below 5% in January of 2011.
+We followed MassDEP public notification procedures related to the violation as directed by MassDEP.
 MassDEP approved a written notice informing all customers of the higher than 5% results.
-The notices were published as general ads in the Milford Daily News and Woonsocket Call on August 13th and October 2nd, and were posted on the Town's website and noted on the Cable TV government scroll channel for several weeks.
+The notices were published as general ads in the Milford Daily News on January 6, 2011 and were posted on the Town's website and noted on the Cable TV government scroll channel for several weeks.